Kas beach guide

 Learn more about the beaches around the Kas area

 Kas has some interesting beach and swimming options, with many quiet and pretty places to swim and relax, alongside some larger beaches, with more facilities.
-Beach clubs are swimming platforms provide many options all over Kas.
-Some belong to kas hotels or restaurants, and all of them are free to use, and welcome everyone.
+A popular option in Kas is the beach clubs, which all have direct sea access.
+Some belong to kas hotels or restaurants, however they are usually welcome everyone.

 Facilities are generally good, with sun bed, sun umbrellas, and toilet facilities provided.
 Establishments do ask that no food and drink is brought in from outside, but they do provide both soft and alcoholic drinks, as well as a tempting menu of light lunches and snacks.